 So what is travel insurance and do I need it for my trip?
 These are questions we frequently ask ourselves, especially since we tend to be highly active on our travels.
 After all, we chase waterfalls around the world, which itself can be considered higher risk given the inherent dangers in Nature.

-Travel insurance is probably one of the last things you want to think about when going on an international trip.
+That said, travel insurance is probably one of the last things you’d want to think about when going on an international trip.
 After all, it may not be obvious why you should consider buying it.
-And even if you do decide to purchase travel insurance, you then have to figure out which coverage plan best suits your needs while weighing all that against adding more cost to your trip.
+And even if you do decide to make this purchase, you then have to figure out which coverage plan best suits your needs while weighing all that against adding more cost to your trip.

-Indeed, we’ve been chasing waterfalls around the world for more than 20 years and counting, and I don’t like the thought of buying something that you don’t expect to use (nor would want to).
+Indeed, in our 20+ years and counting of chasing waterfalls, we’ve definitely had our moments when things have not gone according to plan.
+Nevertheless, I don’t like the thought of buying something that I don’t expect to use (nor would want to).
 However, travel in general is risky business, and like in life, we’ve personally experienced deviations from even the most carefully thought out plans.

-We recognize that chasing waterfalls has the potential for injuries, illness, weather-related complications, and other unforeseen events or circumstances that can make any trip go sideways.
-Therefore, we always ask ourselves whether it’s worth paying a little extra to protect ourselves against these situations.
+Case in point, chasing waterfalls has the potential for injuries, illness, weather-related complications, and other unforeseen events or circumstances that can make any trip go sideways.
+Therefore, we always ask ourselves whether it’s worth paying a little extra to protect ourselves from heavy financial losses against these situations.

 What Is Travel Insurance?
 What Does It Cover?

-To put it simply, if you buy travel insurance, you may be getting reimbursed for:
+To put it simply, travel insurance is supposed to protect you from heavy financial losses when you’re on travel.
+If you buy travel insurance, you may be getting reimbursed for: